 So North Dakota here's to you!

-From campaign swings through the upper Midwest to a national hockey championship team visit to the White House, UND has been front and center in the attention of at least six presidents of the United States: Franklin D. Roosevelt, John F. Kennedy, Richard M. Nixon, Ronald Reagan, Bill Clinton and Barack Obama.
+From campaign swings through the upper Midwest to a national hockey championship team visit to the White House, UND has been in the attention of six presidents of the United States: Franklin D. Roosevelt, John F. Kennedy, Richard M. Nixon, Ronald Reagan, Bill Clinton and Barack Obama.

 There is an old saying that things don't happen, they are made to happen.President John F. KennedySpeaking at the University of North Dakota Fieldhouse